cognesy/instructor-php/notes/core/types.md

 ## Handling of union types

-Currently not supported, needs to be supported to allow better interaction with external code, eg. Carbon dates.
+Currently not supported, needs to be supported to allow better interaction with external code, e.g. Carbon dates.

 ## Handling of some usual data types